 4. Provide small toys for big stress relief

 A person’s tolerance for participation is variable.
 There’s a rule of thumb that states you can get someone to pay attention for 38 minutes before they basically check out.
-This is a good expectation, but it’s hardly reliable.
-You never know how people are feeling before they entered your meeting.
+This is a good expectation but you may never know how people are feeling before they entered your meeting.
 Maybe they had a bad day.
 Maybe they just took a bunch of cold medication.
 Maybe they have a date later.
 All of these distractions can eat away at your 38 minutes.

-Because of this, it’s a good idea to provide scheduled and structured opportunities for each person to check out and fidget as needed.
-That’s why I provide little toys – tops, rubber bands, robots – for people to enjoy during meetings.
+To counter this, provide scheduled and structured opportunities for each person to check out and fidget as needed.
+That’s why I provide little toys – fidget toys, tops, rubber bands, robots – for people to enjoy during meetings.
 Interacting with these items gives people a chance to vent any pent up frustration or excitement without speaking out loud and disrupting the meeting.

 5. Always have something to fill the silence